andgineer/openidc-ohif-orthanc/README.md

 ### SSL Configuration
 A development SSL key is included in this repository. **DO NOT USE IN PRODUCTION**.

-Generate a new SSL key pair for production:
+For production, generate a new SSL key pair:
 ```bash
 openssl req -x509 -nodes -days 365 -newkey rsa:2048 \
     -keyout nginxenv/ssl/nginx.key \